franzageek/WinEFIMounter/README.md

 ![Screenshot 2023-07-17 051401](https://github.com/franzageek/WinEFIMounter/assets/88248950/87d57928-cb4f-4fa9-93d5-6a3cdd69cd65)
-After you typed <kbd>C</kbd>, all the files in your EFI folder get copied inside of "`C:\EFIPartition`".
+After type <kbd>C</kbd>, all the files in your EFI folder get copied inside of "`C:\EFIPartition`".
 WinEFIMounter will automatically open an Explorer window in that directory for you.

-You can now access your files like you normally would, and you won't even notice the fact that you're actually outside of your EFI partition.
+You can now access your files like you normally would, and you won't even notice you're actually outside of your EFI partition.

 But how can you make the changes made to your files in "`C:\EFIPartition`" effective on the EFI partition itself?